 "Ironically, the Scriptures warn that if we value prosperity over justice, we'll end up losing both.
 Moses told the Israelites to 'follow justice and justice alone.'
 He follows this command with a promise that they will 'live and possess the land the Lord your God is giving you.'
 In other words, if you want prosperity, choose leaders committed to justice.

 "In the Old Testament, God often sent people to find particular individuals to lead.
 Today, in our modern democracy, free citizens act as God's agents for choosing leaders, and we do it by voting.
-So there's no excuse for those [in free countries] who don't take the trouble to vote."2
+So there's no excuse for those [in free countries] who don't accept the responsibility to vote."2

 Furthermore those of us who live in the free world need to appreciate the fact that we have the freedom to vote and choose our leaders.
 Multiplied millions of people around the world do not have this privilege.

 Suggested prayer: "Dear God, for those of us who live in a free country we thank you for the wonderful freedoms we have, including the freedom to choose our leaders.
-We pray for the upcoming elections in the United States that the citizens will choose leaders who fear [reverence] God, who are committed to truth and justice, who hate bribes [favors for votes], and leaders who 'do not pervert justice or show partiality.'
+We pray for all elections that wherever possible the citizens will choose leaders who fear [reverence] God, who are committed to truth and justice, who hate bribes [favors for votes], and leaders who 'do not pervert justice or show partiality.'
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 1. Deuteronomy 16:18-20 (NIV).